aferrandi/dbtarzan/docs/Order-By.md

 ## Order by

-From version 1.10 it is possible to open a new tab from an existing one applying an ORDER BY clause to the tab's query.
+It is possible to open a new tab from an existing one applying an ORDER BY clause to the tab's query.
 This can be beneficial in all cases in which the table contains more than 500 rows (which means that dbtarzan cannot load it completely) and there is not a known WHERE clause that can be used to show only the meaningful rows.
 In this case applying ORDER BY clauses can help exploring the data in the table.